 Eyestrain is a common condition that occurs when your eyes get tired from intense use, such as while driving long distances or staring at computer screens and other digital devices.

-Eyestrain signs and symptoms include:
+Eyestrain symptoms include:

 - Sore, tired, burning or itching eyes

 - Watery or dry eyes

 - Feeling that you cannot keep your eyes open

 See an eye specialist if self-care steps don't relieve your eyestrain.

 Common causes of eyestrain include:

 - Looking at digital device screens

 - Reading without pausing to rest your eyes

 - Driving long distances and doing other activities involving focusing for a long time